OSGeo/OSGeoLive-doc/doc/quickstart/actinia_quickstart.rst

    # grass78 ~/grassdata/nc_spm_08/user1/
    # Import the web resource and set the region to the imported map
-   g.region raster=elev+https://storage.googleapis.com/graas-geodata/elev_ned_30m.tif -ap
+   g.region raster=elev@https://storage.googleapis.com/graas-geodata/elev_ned_30m.tif -ap
    # Compute univariate statistics
    r.univar map=elev
    r.info elev
-   # Compute the slope of the imported map and mark it for export as geotiff file
+   # Compute the slope of the imported map and mark it for export as a COG file (Cloud Optimized GeoTIFF)
-   r.slope.aspect elevation=elev slope=slope_elev+GTiff
+   r.slope.aspect elevation=elev slope=slope_elev+COG
    r.info slope_elev

 Save the script in the text file to ``/tmp/ace_dtm_statistics.sh`` and